 Following residency, she was accepted to the Clinical Neurophysiology Fellowship at Johns Hopkins Hospital; this fellowship was carried contemporaneous to a part-time Clinical Neuroimmunology Fellowship at NIH.
-In 2006 she became board certified in neurology.
-Following completion of her fellowship in neurophysiology she joined the NINDS full time.
-In 2008, she became a Staff Clinician.
+Following completion of her fellowships, she became a Staff Clinician at NIH.
 In 2011, she was made head of the Clinical Group in the Neuroimmunology Branch, and in 2013 she was made Director of the then newly established Neuroimmunology Clinic.
 In 2021 she was appointed Assistant Clinical Investigator and Head of the Experimental Immunotherapeutics Unit.

 Our lab is focused on the study of a rare infection of the central nervous system called progressive multifocal leukoencephalopathy or PML.
 PML is caused by the JC virus, a common virus that does not cause illness in healthy people, but can lead to fatal disease in patients who are immune compromised.

 The overarching goal of our lab is the translation of basic virological and immunological mechanisms associated with JCV infection to immunotherapeutic strategies of JCV-related disease.
 Our PML Natural History Study serves as a platform for characterizing host factors that affect susceptibility to JCV reactivation and PML and for the development of novel treatment strategies.
 Importantly this study has also enabled development of imaging and laboratory biomarkers of disease progression, which we have applied to early phase clinical trials.